 Traveling is a beautiful thing.
 Being able to explore parts of the world you’ve never seen, interact with cultures you know nothing about, observe wildlife in their natural habitats – the experience is priceless, but sometimes the damages they cause may come at a heavy cost.

 The travel and tourism industry relies not only on the wellbeing of tourists, but also on the wellbeing of the environment, the community, and the economy of the destination.

 Unfortunately, some common tourism practices are contributing heavily to climate change and the degradation of our planet.
 If people do not work to make significant changes soon, the waters will continue filling with garbage, the cities will be poorer, more wildlife will be extinct – there will be less incentive for people to travel, ultimately impacting the tourism industry.

 The three main areas of concern are environmental, social and economic sustainability.
-Each area has its own harmful impacts on the world, and there are innovative approaches to how tour operators can reduce the negative impact their customers have while embarking on their travels.
+Each area has its own harmful impacts on the world, and there are innovative approaches to how having a tour operator business plan can reduce the negative impact their customers have while embarking on their travels.